Whole Life Insurance Pros and Cons (2026 Guide)

 - Policy loans: You can borrow against cash value, often without a credit check, though unpaid loans reduce the death benefit.

-- Estate planning power: The death benefit is generally income-tax-free to beneficiaries and can provide liquidity to cover estate taxes or equalize inheritances.
+- Estate planning power: The death benefit is generally income-tax-free to beneficiaries under IRS rules and can provide liquidity to cover estate taxes or equalize inheritances.

 FINRA cautions that cash value typically takes many years to become meaningful, so whole life rewards long holding periods, not short-term needs.